mbernste/mbernste.github.io/_posts/2025-01-11-eulers_number.md

 This fact about $e$ -- that it is the base of the exponential function whose derivative is itself -- does not quite explain why $e$ is so ubiquitous.
 Why do we see so many equations involving $e$?

 The answer is that $e$ can be used to describe _all_ exponential functions in a more intuitive and "natural" way.
 Thus, _any_ equation that relates to exponential functions will likely involve $e$!
+It is sort of similar to how any equation that involves rotations or circles will usually involve $\pi$.

 To see why, say we have some exponential function $a^x$.
 As we showed above, the derivative of $a^x$ is proportional to $a^x$ with some constant of proportionality given by $k(a)$.
 This value, $k(a)$ would need to be computed.
 Is there a way to express $a^x$ using $k(a)$ so that this value is obvious from the expression?
 Yes!
 It is simply,